Specific Role Required to Configure SSO

 A new set of tabs appear that allow you to configure rules, parameters, SSO, access policies, and users for the Bugcrowd app.

 - Select X.509 Certificate (View Details) for additional information.

 - Use SHA1

 - X.509 Certificate

-This page displays all of the information you'll need to add to Crowdcontrol later.
-Keep the following information readily available:
+This page displays all the information that is required for adding to Crowdcontrol later.
+Make a note of the following information:

 - SAML 2.0 endpoint